blobaa/bba-did-method-specification/docs/markdown/spec.md

 #### DID Document Template Update

 To change a DID Document, the corresponding DDOT must be updated.
 This is done by using almost the same workflow as described in the Create section and illustrated in the figure below.
-Again, it is assumed that a DID controller has been created/is in possession of the new DDOT that should replace the current DDOT.
+Again, it is assumed that a DID controller has created/is in possession of the new DDOT that should replace the current DDOT.

 ![](../plantuml/out/did-document-template-update.svg)